colearninglounge/co-learning-lounge/Technology/Artificial Intelligence/Natural Language Processing/Concepts/Chatbot/RASA/data/nlu.md

 - i am looking to eat in mumbai
 - my area is mumbai
 - my location is hyderabad
+- my location is mathura
+- my location is kanpur
+- my location is chandausi
+- my location is moradabad
+- my location is delhi
+- my location is hyderabad
+- my location is kanpur
 - my prefered location is bengaluru
 - my prefered location will be hyderabad
 - my location will be noida